International Survivors of Suicide Loss Day

 The Coronavirus's effects and more make this particular International Survivors of Suicide Loss Day even more important.
 Uniting for Suicide Postvention ("USPV") helps friends and relatives of suicide victims.
 Unfortunately, along with the effects of the virus and job loss, there is a constant struggle with suicide among our veterans.

 Our veterans deserve only the best.
 Unfortunately, they often do not receive it, even from the VA.
 Vet suicide rates are still unacceptably high.
 In 2017, there were more than 6,100 suicides among veterans.
 Moreover, this was among the more than 45,000 suicides among the general population.

 - In 2017, the veterans' suicide rate was 1.5 times the rate for non-Veteran adults after adjusting for population differences in age and sex.

 Fighting The Scourge.

-The end of suicide may not be in our grasp.
-But a sharp reduction is what we can hope for.
+The end of suicide may not be in our grasp, be we'll be happy with a sharp reduction.
 A combination of extensive therapy, medical treatments, and family care may be exactly what some people need to lower rates and save lives.
-Remember to read more about the causes and effects of suicide on our website-- and how our firm handles wrongful suicide issues when another person intentionally creates a situation that leads to suicides, such as the NFL.
+Read more about suicide's causes and effects here-- and how our firm handles wrongful suicide issues caused by intentionally creating conditions leading to suicide, such as NFL players.